 Sir Alex was delighted with the link-up play between his players, but was also wary of the threat Sunderland posed in the second half as Martin O'Neill's side searched for a way back from 3-0 down.

 He continued: "It was fantastic football, some of the play was great.
-Combination play, interchange play, the second goal epitomized that play.
+Combination play, interchange play, the second goal epitomised that play.

-With Nemanja Vidic making his return from a knee injury in the second half, the United manager revealed his relief at having a full roster of defenders to choose from once again.
+And with Nemanja Vidic making his return from a knee injury in the second half, the United manager revealed his relief at having a full roster of defenders to choose from once again to challenge for trophies.

 "It's great to have him back and all our defenders are fit.
-That collection of defenders will definitely help us," he said.
+That collection of defenders will definitely help us," he added.

 "The name of the game is to win games now - to get momentum going, get consistency going, and hopefully we'll keep going."